s-fleck/qop/README.md

 ## Development status:

 qop is in a beta stage and under active development.
 While the core functionality is stable, the user interface is still beeing refined.
+A public release fit for general usage is planned for early 2021.

 ## Usage